 Understanding your cat’s body language is the best way to know how it’s feeling and be able to communicate with your kitty as should be.
 Although it’s true that you often feel you understand your cat perfectly well, you may have sometime come across an unexpected reaction or you may have misinterpreted its attitude

-Starting with Happiness, if you ever see your cat sitting still, with its ears straight up but relaxed, it’s likely that it’s feeling comfortably at ease with the situation in its surroundings.
+If you ever see your cat sitting still, with its ears straight up but relaxed, it’s likely that it’s feeling comfortably at ease with the situation in its surroundings.